hyphenlee/jdi-drm-rpi/README.md

 # ColorBerry

-This repo is for jdi screen driver and configure file of ColorBerry, which is availabel on [discord](https://discord.gg/2uGPpVmCCE) and [Elecrow](https://www.elecrow.com/colorberry.html)
+This repo is for jdi screen driver and configure file of ColorBerry, which is available on [discord](https://discord.gg/2uGPpVmCCE) and [Elecrow](https://www.elecrow.com/colorberry.html)

 # jdi screen driver